Lanzoor/Lanzoorian-Language/README.md

-> Click <a href="https://lanzoor.github.io/Lanzoorian-Language" target="_blank" rel="noopener noreferrer">here</a> to open the website, or click the link below so that you don't need to manually download the files.
+> Click <a href="https://lanzoor.github.io/Lanzoorian-Language" target="_blank">here</a> to open the website, or click the link below so that you don't need to manually download the files.
-> <a href="https://lanzoor.github.io/Lanzoorian-Language" target="_blank" rel="noopener noreferrer"><https://lanzoor.github.io/Lanzoorian-Language></a>
+> <a href="https://lanzoor.github.io/Lanzoorian-Language" target="_blank"><https://lanzoor.github.io/Lanzoorian-Language></a>

 # Known Issues and Bugs